Musa Sudi Yalahow

+Muse Sudi Yalahow born Mogadishu (Muuse Suudi Yalaxoow; Arabic: موسى سودي يالاهو) is a member of the Federal Parliament of Somalia and warlord.

+During the early 2000's he was a member of the Somalia Reconciliation and Restoration Council (SRRC) warlord coalition.
+In 2004 Yalahow became the Trade Minister of the Transitional Federal Government (TFG) and in 2006 a member of the Central Intelligence Agency funded alliance of warlords known as Alliance for the Restoration of Peace and Counter-Terrorism (ARPCT).

+The ARPCT attempted to crush the rising Islamic Courts Union, but was defeated during the summer of 2006.
+He was fired from his position in the TFG following the collapse of the warlord alliance.
+Years later Yalahow became a member of the Federal Government.

 Somali Civil War

-Somali Reconciliation and Restoration Council (SRRC)
+Somalia Reconciliation and Restoration Council (SRRC)

 In December 2001 his forces lost control over the Jazira airstrip.
 He had split from his "right-hand man and deputy," Mahmud Muhammad Finish, who was also of the Da'ud subclan of the Abgal clan.
-Yalahow became a senior leader of the Somali Reconciliation and Restoration Council (SRRC), while Finish was loyal to the Transitional National Government (TNG) movement.
+Yalahow became a senior leader of the Somalia Reconciliation and Restoration Council (SRRC), while Finish was loyal to the Transitional National Government (TNG) movement.
 The two battled over the control of the airstrip, as well as over control of sections of Mogadishu.
 On February 26, 2002, fighting broke out between the two warlords again, killing at least twelve people.
 Yalahow lost a technical and an unarmed pickup to Finish in the fighting.

 Transitional Federal Government (TFG)

 When the Transitional Federal Government (TFG) was organized in 2004, Musa Sudi Yalahow was one of the 275 selected members of the Transitional Federal Parliament enumerated in the official list of August 29, 2004.
 His term expires in 2009.

-On March 20, 2005, it was reported Yalahow was arrested in Kenya, along with other TFG members of parliament for brawling over an argument which stemmed from the debate over whether to allow peacekeepers from Ethiopia, Djibouti and Kenya to help restore the TFG to power.
+On March 20, 2005, it was reported Yalahow was arrested in Kenya, along with other TFG members of parliament for brawling over an argument which stemmed from the debate over whether to allow troops from Ethiopia, Djibouti and Kenya to help install the TFG.

-In October 2005, the Somali Transitional Federal Government ordered that Daynile be closed.
-Yalahow, though a Minister in the government, warned that he would shoot down any plane which followed the government's orders not to land there.